-A foreign national who has been deprived of the legal capacity to act shall only be issued with a travel document or immigrant's passport provided the guardian has given his/her consent.
+A foreign national who has been declared incompetent shall only be issued with a travel document or immigrant's passport provided the guardian has given his/her consent.

-Minors or persons who have been deprived of the legal capacity to act may in special cases be issued with a travel document or immigrant's passport without consent if this is obviously unobjectionable.
+Persons declared incompetent may in special cases be issued with a travel document or immigrant's passport without consent if this is obviously unobjectionable.